suryabharathi/JSON-MERGER/README.md

 # JSON-MERGER
-### JSON MERGER is a Python application which merge JavaScript Object Notation file format.
+### JSON MERGER is a Python application that merges multiple JavaScript Object Notation file format into a single JSON file.
 </br>